Category

 Illustration: Haruka Watanabe

 "I can't muster the motivation for anything," "I can't sleep," "I sleep too much," "I feel down."
-Persistent unexplained physical symptoms like stomachaches, headaches, or nausea...
+Persistent unexplained physical symptoms like stomachaches, headaches, and nausea...

 Have you ever experienced something like this?
-Or have you ever been confided in by a colleague about such experiences?
+Or have you ever been consulted by a colleague about such experiences?
 These physical and mental discomforts can stem from various stresses—work, family, personal life—and are symptoms that can potentially affect anyone.

-According to a 2003 survey by Japan's Ministry of Health, Labour and Welfare, the lifetime prevalence rate for mood disorders like depression and bipolar disorder is 9.0%, meaning about 1 in 11 people.
-Over 20 years later, these issues have likely become even more common.
+According to a 2003 survey by Japan's Ministry of Health, Labour and Welfare, the lifetime prevalence rate for mood disorders like depression and bipolar disorder is 9.0%, affecting roughly one in eleven people.
+Over twenty years later, these issues have likely become even more commonplace.
 Furthermore, many people experience unexplained discomfort without a specific diagnosis.
 However, a major challenge remains: mental health issues often feel difficult to discuss with others, leading people to endure them in silence.

-In today's so-called "stress society," more companies are actively engaging in mental health care.
-At Dentsu Inc., a group of employees who have personally experienced mental health challenges, supporters, and those studying psychology at universities voluntarily came together.
+In today's so-called "stress society," more companies are prioritizing mental health care.
+At Dentsu Inc., employees who have personally experienced mental health challenges, supporters, and those studying psychology at universities voluntarily came together.
 This led to the launch of the "Dentsu Mental Health Lab" in 2021.
-Recently, it has been positioned as one of the company's ERGs (Employee Resource Groups, voluntary employee community activities), expanding the scope of its activities.
+Recently, it has been positioned as one of the company's ERGs (Employee Resource Groups, voluntary employee community activities), expanding the scope of its initiatives.

 In this series, members of the Dentsu Inc. Mental Health Lab will share insights gained through our lab activities about the current mental health landscape and our company's initiatives.
-We hope to provide a starting point for thinking about building more inclusive societies and workplaces.
+We hope to provide a starting point for reflection on building inclusive societies and workplaces.

 <TABLE of Contents>